bedapub/HBVouroboros/README.md

 * Inference of the reference strain from which the reads are likely generated and genotype calling using BLAST and data from HBVdb.
 * Base-level, gene-level, and HBV-genome-level quantification of read counts, as well as structural variants with regard to the inferred reference strain.

+## Software availability

+*HBVouroboros* is distributed under the GPL-3 license.

+The source code is available at https://github.roche.com/BEDA/HBVouroboros.

 ## Graphic workflow

 See Figure 1 for a graphic representation of the workflow.